 - Other related expenses

-According to a study from the TDC Group, the average medical malpractice claim payout for a child under one month old was almost $1 million.
+the average medical malpractice claim payout for children under one month old

 You may be eligible to file a lawsuit if your child developed an injury caused by preventable mistakes before, during, or shortly after birth.
 Get a free case review to see if you can work with an experienced birth injury attorney to get the money you deserve.